top of page

 The traditional treatments include:

-• Medications: Sometimes getting prescriptions to medications to help relieve the discomfort can be a huge game changer in making therapy more comfortable.
+• Medications: Sometimes, getting prescriptions for medications to help relieve the discomfort can be a huge game changer in making therapy more comfortable.
 Consult with your gynecologist or primary care about if any of these may be right for you:

 • Topical Estrogen